Denniskaninu/FLEET-DATA-CLEANER/README.md

 # Fleet Data Cleaner

 Fleet Data Cleaner is a simple yet powerful web tool for processing and organizing fleet device data from Excel files.
-It helps you to quickly sort, categorize, and export device lists based on country and validity status, making fleet management and reporting much easier.
+It helps you quickly sort, categorize, and export device lists based on country and validity status, making fleet management and reporting much easier.

 ## Features